Fermat-ORG/fermat-framework/README.md

 The challange is huge, but we know the difference between the impossible and the possible lies in a team's determination.
 We have the will to excel and the will to reach our vision for this world.

-We have the talent, the drive, and the determination to enable the next generation of financial applications that will allow people to hold their own digital value by themselves in a secure way and participate with their funds in a multitude of transactions and business oportunities across the globe.
+We have the talent, the drive, and the determination to enable the next generation of financial applications.
+They will allow people to hold their own digital value by themselves in a secure way and to participate with their funds in a multitude of transactions and business oportunities across the globe.

 We believe the open source community collectively has more talent than any of us individually.
 We believe it is important to build on top of services that others took time and effort to build.
 We believe in decentralization.

 #### Developer Network

 We are asking each of you to help lead the way.
 Because we’re already connected with you as we are also developers and designers, and we want to build our relationship with you into a network of developers across the world to share new ideas and forge new collaborations.
-Working together, we can build the tools and technology the people need to become financially independent, have access to world wide financial products and be safe of nasty third parties spying on them or trying to tell them what they can and can not do with their money.
+Working together, we can build the tools and technology the people need to become financially independent, have access from any country to financial products and be safe of nasty third parties spying on them or trying to tell them what they can and can not do with their money.
 We believe in financial freedom.

 We want to hear from you on how we can build this network.
 We are arround 30 developers working full time on Fermat by now and our goal is to be 300.
 To learn more about how to participate, just read the [how-to-participate-guide](https://github.com/bitDubai/participate-now).
 We hope every single one of you will join us.
 Because Fermat needs you.
 The world needs you.
 We need your skills, your imagination and your optimism.
 And with this new network, we know we can be partners for decades to come.